Nedal-Erekat/note/README.md

 # notes
-How do I install the app or library?

-How do I test the app or library?
+test the app or library
 `$npm test`

 For Applications: